 - The painters M. van Mierevelt (1567-1641) and Jan Vermeer van Delft (1632-1675).
 One of Vermeer’s most famous paintings is “View of Delft,” depicting his hometown.

-- A number of notable artists based themselves in the city, including Leonard Bramer, Carel Fabritius, Pieter de Hoogh, Gerard Houckgeest, Emanuel de Witte, and Jan Steen.
+- Several notable artists based themselves in the city, including Leonard Bramer, Carel Fabritius, Pieter de Hoogh, Gerard Houckgeest, Emanuel de Witte, and Jan Steen.

 - Dutch physician Reinier de Graaf received international attention for his discovery of the follicles of the ovary.